24 Mar Do You Fear Retirement? You’re not Alone

-That sounds great.
+That all sounds like great post-lockdown activities.
 Now we have an idea of what your ‘enough’ looks like we can go away with all your asset details and come up with some plans to see what your ideal retirement lifestyle could be.

 Retire now?
 No that’s impossible, I can’t.
 I’m in the middle of a big project training my new recruits, the company needs me, and no one can do my job.

-Ok, let’s look at this in a bit more detail now the ‘money barrier’ has been removed.
-What else is stopping you, what are you afraid of giving up?
+Okay, let’s look at this in a bit more detail now the ‘money barrier’ has been removed.
+What else is stopping you?
+What are you afraid of giving up?

 Compromising with yourself isn’t the answer.